Historic Preservation Awards Program

 Design Guidelines for Historic Preservation

-New Design Guidelines Development
+New Historic Preservation Design Guidelines

 The guidelines are a tool intended to clarify the historic preservation review process and give guidance on building elements that make up a particular architectural style.
 The guidelines are also a tool to help carry out the goals of the City’s Historic Resources Preservation Program ensuring that structures within the districts showcase the unique history of Lake Worth.
 There are six local historic districts designated in Lake Worth with each having its own unique story and sense of community.